-From a consumer standpoint, a solution for this would provide the satisfaction of buying a zero-waste product and contributing to a circular economy.
-From a manufacturer’s standpoint - this provides another source of income and a way to position your brand as a global leader in sustainability innovation .
+For consumers, a solution for this would provide the satisfaction of buying a zero-waste product and contributing to a circular economy.
+As for manufacturers, this provides another source of income and a way to position one's brand as a global leader in sustainability innovation.

 Many of the sustainability innovations are developed in an academic setting.
-For example, Cornell just launched a new research project aimed at turning waste into valuable materials with a $1.5 million grant from the U.S. Department of Energy.
-While there is existing support in academic institutes, the reality is that many of the solutions created in this setting have a harder time seeing the light of day.
+Cornell University, for instance, just launched a new research project aimed at turning waste into valuable materials, with a $1.5 million grant from the U.S. Department of Energy.
+While there is existing support in academic institutions, the reality is that many of the solutions created in this setting have a harder time seeing the light of day.
 Ph.D students working on ground breaking solutions may not have the business development mindset and know-how tools to approach the markets.

-On the other end of the supply and demand graph are large corporations, manufacturers, and governments seeking tech solutions for more sustainable practices.
-To add fuel to our flaming earth is that tech solutions created in the academic setting often solve a very specific (yet impactful) problem.
+On the other end of the supply and demand side are large corporations, manufacturers, and governments seeking tech solutions geared towards more sustainable practices.
+To add fuel to our flaming earth, tech solutions created in the academic setting often solve a very specific (yet impactful) problem.
 Since their solution is so niche they may not be inclined to put their product out there in the traditional startup form.
 However it may be *just* what a corporation needs to reach their sustainability goals and monetize their waste stream.
 Therefore it's imperative for solutions and scientists to have direct dialogue with corporations, also known as open innovation (that’s where SOSA comes in, cue our shameless plug.).

-The good news is that governmental and corporate efforts are on the green side, making it easier for many innovations being realized.
+The good news is that governmental and corporate efforts are on the green side, making it easier for many innovations to be realized.